rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

 Imagine if the spot-price of gold or silver jumped up to over $1-million.
-That is, an ounce of silver would fetch
+That is, an ounce of silver would fetch more than
  $1-million.
+You might go looking for old silver dollars.
-How do you think this would effect silver mining?
+And how do you think this would effect silver mining?

 This is so fundamental as to be a law of nature.
 Increased demand will result in more production,